genterist/openMRS-Security/3-Analysis/1- Audit logging implementation.md

 ### Test status : [ fail ]

-No IP address or computer ID is tracking.
+The password and session id is not be logged

-# Test 3
+# Test case: U-3

 `DESIGNER : [Fuxing Luan]`
 `UPDATED ON : [10/24/2017]`